 The chance of successful, long-term sobriety doubles with family involvement.
 Some studies boast as much as 50%.
 Long-term Relapse Prevention Management increases success by as much as 75-80%.
 Learn about addiction and relapse.
 Read literature, watch YouTube, and listen to podcasts.
 Attend family recovery meetings and attend open anonymous meetings.
 Listen to the people who are in recovery sharing their experiences.
 The more that you know, the more helpful you can be.

 The Truth: Addiction is a progressive and recurring condition.
 It is not curable; it is manageable.

 The Truth: Relapse has nothing to do with failure.
-Relapse, learning from relapse and managing the relapse is part of the condition.
+Relapse, learning from relapse, and managing the relapse are part of the condition.